Proximal-OS/PINAUK/README.md

 This is a kernel written in C for UEFI.

-This kernel may be used in other projects as long as the usage is within the project's license.

 You can also contribute to this project as written in the CONTRIBUTING file.

 ## How to build and run?